temporalio/cli/docs/workflow/index.md

 **--tls-server-name**="": Override for target server name

-**--type**="": Event type to which you want to reset: LastContinuedAsNew, FirstWorkflowTask, LastWorkflowTask
+**--type**="": Event type to which you want to reset: LastWorkflowTask, LastContinuedAsNew, FirstWorkflowTask

 ### trace